Terug

 Students

-The Center for Circulatory Health is closely involved in the education of students of Medicine, Biomedical Sciences and SUMMA.
-Below, specifics are described per study program which is also summarized in our educational brochure.
-Further, also various possibilities for student internships and theses are indicated.
+Circulatory Health Research Center is closely involved in the education of students of Medicine, Biomedical Sciences and SUMMA.
+Below, specifics are described per study program.

 Medicine

 In the Bachelor of Medicine, the courses "Circulation I, II and III" in years 1 and 2 together form the theme Circulation.
 After following these courses you already know a lot about the structure and functioning of the cardiovascular system and the most common cardiovascular diseases (such as atherosclerosis, heart and brain infarction, heart failure, cardiac arrhythmias).
 In year 3 of the bachelor you can also learn more about a number of cardiovascular disorders in a practice- and complaint-oriented way in 'Course green' and 'LINK green'.
 Would you like to learn more about cardiovascular research?
-Then we recommend that you take the courses 'Cardiovascular diseases', 'Stem cells & regenerative medicine' or 'Stroke' in the elective period of bachelor year 2.
+Then we recommend that you take the courses ‘Cardiovascular diseases in the UMC Utrecht’, ‘Cardiovascular diseases in general practice’ or ‘Stem cells & regenerative medicine’ in the elective period of bachelor year 2.
 These courses cover the most recent developments on cardiovascular diseases, such as the use of microRNAs, biomarkers, imaging techniques, genetic screening and stem cells for regenerative purposes.

 SUMMA